uhalid/Path-Finding/README.md

 # Algorithms:

-For now the program uses 2 algorithms:
+For now, the program uses two algorithms:

 -Dijkstra

--2 variant of A* one using manhattan distance and other uses euclidean distance
+-Two variant of A* one using manhattan distance and other use euclidean distance

 # Installation